 Managing Director of The HOW Society, Board member, Entrepreneur, Strategy Advisor

 Amy is an Unreasonable Mentor.
-Amy has participated in 7 programs, including Unreasonable Impact Americas 2019, and has advised over 98 Unreasonable companies.
+Amy has participated in 8 programs, including Virtual 2020 Programs, and has advised over 98 Unreasonable companies.

 Amy is a results driven entrepreneurial leader.
 She is currently the Managing Director of The HOW Institute for Society and serves on several Boards.
 Having founded and sold three companies in the private sector, she has also worked extensively in the public and non profit sectors.
 She has founded, led, and advised organizations through transformational change in the education and transportation sectors and held leadership positions in both private as well as public organizations.
 Most recently she was CEO and President of the Network for Teaching Entrepreneurship, a global NGO that has worked with more than 700,000 underserved young people, assisting them in founding their own enterprises.
 She spent 10 years on the faculty of Columbia Business School and is currently co-founding a new ed-tech venture.